architect-examples/arc-workshop/src/md/00-intro-to-aws/00-compute-history.md

 > http://www.bbc.co.uk/news/business-32442268

 ---
-## 0000 Intro to AWS
+## Marketplace Dominance

 Gartner estimated in 2015 that AWS customers are deploying 10x more infrastructure on AWS than the combined adoption of the next 14 providers

 > https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519&st=sb

 ---
-## 0000 Intro to AWS
+## Cloud Vendor Philosphy

 If you really want to understand AWS you need to read this blog post from Werner Vogels.

 > http://www.allthingsdistributed.com/2016/03/10-lessons-from-10-years-of-aws.html

 ---
-## 000 Intro to AWS

-- AWS is the pioneer and leader of the infrastructure as a service market
+## AWS is the pioneer and leader of the Infrastructure as a Service

-- While it currently dominates the market it mostly created new players are emmerging
+While it currently dominates the market it mostly created new players are emmerging

 ---
-## 000 Intro to AWS

-Worth evaluating and monitoring:
+## Evaluate and Monitor

 - Microsoft Azure
 - Google Cloud Platform